Phoenix51201/Common/README.md

 # Common
-Common for Training which is modified by Reshikesh three times
+Common for Training.
+It is modified by Reshikesh